High School Sophomores

 Starting the College Search: A Guide for High School Sophomore Athletes

 Sophomore year of high school is an ideal time for student-athletes to start exploring colleges where they might want to continue their athletic careers.
 While it’s not yet necessary to contact coaches, this is the perfect stage to gather information, narrow down your options, and set the foundation for your recruitment journey.
-Here’s how to start the process:
+The temptation is to contact coaches at this stage but it’s really early in the process and although a coach may show some interest they will just be stringing you along until your junior year.
+Here’s how to start the process.

 1. Assess Your Goals and Interests